 The pairings of the first round of the FIDE World Cup were released in July and after a couple of changes will commence on August 26th in Khanty-Mansiysk, Russia.
 Russia will bring a delegation of 26 players.
-China will bring nine players; the Ukraine, eight.
+China will bring nine players, Ukraine, eight.
 Pressure will be on Russia to produce the top three positions.

 Players such as Magnus Carlsen, Levon Aronian, Vladimir Kramnik, Nakamura and Veselin Topalov have nixed the cycle for various reasons, but all may attempt to qualify given the following qualifications.

 The participants in the next Candidates cycle with be chosen like this:

 - loser of the Vishy Anand v Boris Gelfand title match in 2012

 - top three finishers in the 2011 World Cup